thinkshout/thinkshout/blog/_posts/2014-04-01-one-size-fits-all-at-Drupal-Day.md

 featured: true
 short: "Learning a new technology can be incredibly intimidating, especially if you’re going at it alone.
 There’s great comfort in knowing that you’re not the only one with those particular questions or having this recurring, frustrating problem."
 author: stephanie
-title: "Reflections on Drupal Day: Creating a One-Size-Fits-All Day for Nonprofit Professionals and Technologists"
+title: "Reflections on Drupal Day: Creating a One-Size-Fits-All Day for Nonprofit Professionals and Technologists."
 tags:
   - NTEN
   - Drupal
   - Drupal Day
   - Drupal Planet
   - NTC
-date: {}
+date: 2014-04-03 15:00:00
 ---

 *Originally published March 26 on [NTEN.org](http://www.nten.org/articles/2014/reflections-on-drupal-day-creating-a-one-size-fits-all-day-for-nonprofit-professionals-and-technologists)*